lmcad-unicamp/riscv-sbt/README.md

 binaries.

-To run MiBench on an ARM host, the fastest way (and currently the only
-        supported one) is to cross compile the ARM binaries on an x86 host and copy the binaries to the ARM host through SSH.
+To run MiBench on an ARM host, the fastest way (and currently the only supported one) is to cross compile the ARM binaries on an x86 host and copy them to the ARM host through SSH.
 By default, `./genmake.py && make` already builds all ARM binaries.
-To copy them to the remote machine, first adjust ARM and ARM_TOPDIR to point the desired target, then use `make benchs-arm-copy` to copy them with SSH.
-To run then, SSH to the ARM machine, and follow the same steps as above.
+To copy them to the remote machine, first adjust ARM and ARM_TOPDIR environment variables to point the desired target, then use `make benchs-arm-copy` to copy them with SSH.
+To run them, SSH to the ARM machine and follow the same steps as above.
 Note that on the ARM machine only the riscv-sbt files are needed, as no submodules are used to run the benchmarks on ARM.

 Unit Tests
 ----------

-There are a couple of unit tests written to check if the toolchain and RISC-V are working correctly, that may be useful when changing the SBT or hunting bugs.
+There are a couple of unit tests written to check if the toolchain and RISC-V SBT are working correctly, that may be useful when changing the SBT or hunting bugs.
 To run them, use: